nbkhope/getting-started-react-native/GUIDE.md

 Again, refresh your app and see the results.
 Try playing around with different parameters.

-One thing to note is that the preferred style model is using the flexbox model instead of the box model.
+One thing to note is that the preferred style model is the flexbox model instead of the box model.
 You can read more about it [here](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

 ### Adding an image